ctrueden/ctrueden.github.io/_pages/deus/SessionMon16.md

 Adam inspires his unit to great feats of valor.
 Nikolai scares the crap out of a bunch of poor little Gaians.
 Unity wreaks havoc on a chunk of Selena's army, while Gerald taunts the lieutenants in an attempt to get them to engage him in single combat.

 Gerald is successful in drawing not one, but two of Selena's three lieutenants into one-on-two combat.
 His opponents appear to be vampires, something that strikes many as odd, since vampires do not typically get along with Gaians.
-Nikolai, Vittorio, Brice, and Ariona, however, would recognize these two particular vampires as ((NPCHunter|Hunter Savage)) and ((NPCKimi|Kimi Eagle Talon)).
+Nikolai, Vittorio, Brice, and Ariona, however, would recognize these two particular vampires as [Hunter Savage](NPCHunter) and [Kimi Eagle Talon](NPCKimi).

 Gerald charges Hunter and cleaves one of his arms clean off.
 Hunter and Kimi exchange horrified glances and begin to back away.
 They try to concentrate, but their attempts to go into mist form are ineffective as they are within Gerald's bubble.
 Kimi dives away, and immediately disappears as she turns into mist form and sinks into the ground.
 Hunter, however, is stunned by Gerald's blow and unable to escape.
 Gerald's second blow destroys Hunter utterly.

 The AI forces decimate their Gaian opponents, causing them all to fall or flee.
 Sledge's unit and their opponents appear about evenly matched, losing a significant fraction of their forces without being terribly damaged.

 Selena roars and transforms into her largest werewolf-hybrid form.
-"Aid me, whether you like it or not!" she cries.  ((NPCMeera|A wolf unlike any ever seen)) steps forth.
+"Aid me, whether you like it or not!" she cries.
+[A wolf unlike any ever seen](NPCMeera) steps forth.
 She is silvery, large, and very fierce-looking.
 She is wearing a large collar on her neck.

 -----